The Fall of Robespierre: Background

 The execution of Robespierre.
 The beheaded man is Georges Couthon; Robespierre is shown sitting on the cart closest to the scaffold, holding a handkerchief to his mouth.

 To raise money, Southey and Coleridge began to work together in August 1794.
 According to Southey the project began in "sportive conversation" at the house of their friend Robert Lovell.
 The three intended to collaborate on a play that would deal with the beheading of Robespierre in July 1794.
 Their source was news articles that described the final moments of a dispute within the National Assembly.
 During composition, they were able to write 800 lines in just two days.
 The play was divided between the three collaborators, with Coleridge composing the first act, Southey composing the second act and Lovell the third.
 Southey and Lovell completed their acts but Coleridge had only finished part of his the following evening.
-Southey felt that Lowell's contribution was not "in keeping" and so rewrote the third act himself.
+Southey felt that Lovell's contribution was not "in keeping" and so rewrote the third act himself.
 Coleridge completed his act.
 When they turned to Joseph Cottle to publish the work, he refused and Coleridge had to search for another publisher.
 He took the manuscript to Cambridge, revising and improving his own contribution.
 Eventually, the work was published in October 1794 by Benjamin Flower.
 Five hundred copies were printed and circulated in Bath, Cambridge, and London, which brought the writers fame while their personal relationship grew tense.

 The events that inspired the work involve Robespierre's taking over of the National Assembly and removing the moderate members.
 During this time, he also allowed the executions of many individuals and became the center of power during the summer of 1793.
 The next summer, 28 July 1794, he was executed by guillotine along with 21 others.